Robert-van-Engelen/Forth500/manual.md

 - the (sign) byte bit 3 is set to mark negative values
 - the (exp) byte is a 2s-complement integer in the range [-99,99]
-- a single precision floating point value uses (BCD0) to (BCD4) and may use (BCD5) and (BCD6) to store so-called guard digits that are not displayed.
-A double precision floating point value uses (BCD0) to (BCD9)
+- a single precision floating point value uses (BCD0) to (BCD4) and may use (BCD5) and (BCD6) to store so-called guard digits.
+A double precision floating point value uses (BCD0) to (BCD9) to store 20 significant digits

 To view the internal format of a floating point value on the stack:

     FP@ 12 DUMP ↲

-All digits are stored, including the 2 or 3 guard digits of a single precision value.
-Up to 10 significant digits of a single precision values are displayed.
+All digits are stored, including the 2 to 4 guard digits of a single precision value, and passed on to subsequent floating point operations.
-This means that comparisons for equality may fail even though the numbers displayed look equal.

 The maximum depth of the floating point stack in Forth500 is 120 bytes to hold up to 10 floating point values.